pngwn/utils/README.md

-# futilities
+# utils

 Simple utility functions for when you need a simple utility function.
-Tree shakeable and stuff.
+Tree shakeable, TS definitions and stuff.

 They don't handle all edge cases but are mostly sufficient.
+Tests will give tell you what each function is supposed to cover.
 I add them as I need them.

 ## Install

 ```bash
 yarn add @pngwn/utils
 # or
 npm i @pngwn/utils
 ```